iShares 1-3 Year Treasury Bond ETF (NASDAQ:SHY) Shares Acquired by Sarasin & Partners LLP

-Sarasin & Partners LLP boosted its stake in shares of iShares 1-3 Year Treasury Bond ETF (NASDAQ:SHY) by 18.5% in the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 34,524 shares of the company’s stock after purchasing an additional 5,400 shares during the quarter.
+Sarasin & Partners LLP increased its position in shares of iShares 1-3 Year Treasury Bond ETF (NASDAQ:SHY) by 18.5% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 34,524 shares of the company’s stock after purchasing an additional 5,400 shares during the quarter.
 Sarasin & Partners LLP’s holdings in iShares 1-3 Year Treasury Bond ETF were worth $2,975,000 at the end of the most recent reporting period.

 Receive News & Ratings for iShares 1-3 Year Treasury Bond ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for iShares 1-3 Year Treasury Bond ETF and related companies with MarketBeat.com's FREE daily email newsletter.